ProOracleSQL/space/readme.md

 3. **Interesting** - I assume that most people who use a database have at least some appreciation for space flight.
 4. **Real** - The data is not an imaginary.
 If you spend time querying this data you will also learn something about the real world.

-This data set is used in Pro Oracle SQL Development, https://www.apress.com/9781484245163, because I'm tired of every SQL example using `EMPLOYEES` or `PARTS`.
-(But you can use the data set without the book.)
+This data set is used in Pro Oracle SQL Development, https://www.apress.com/9781484245163, because I'm tired SQL examples using boring `EMPLOYEES` and `PARTS` tables.
+You can use the data set without the book.

 How to Install